Badgerati/QuestWatcher/README.md

 For example: if you're in Elwynn Forest and then go into Stormwind City, QuestWatcher will automatically stop watching quests from Elwynn Forest and starting watching quests in Stormwind City.

-QuestWatcher will also inform you about how many completed quests you have in area, and how much XP they're worth.
+QuestWatcher will also inform you about how many completed quests you have in area.